Alan Melton’s Small Business Owner Story

 As the business matured we got involved with the Florida Sterling Governor’s Award process.
 The Ritz Carlton had won the Malcolm Baldrige National Quality Award twice, and we saw the benefit of quality improvement for our customers and employees.
 It took us three years to become recipients, but in the process, we were transformed from a “Ma and Pop” to a mid-size company.
 Although we were not consciously developing an Exit Strategy, standardizing processes and developing infrastructure prepared the business for sale.

 Before it was all over, we had started five companies and acquired five more.
 Our car rental, car detailing and car leasing companies had all failed.
 But the ground transportation service grew to 130 employees.
 With the help of a business broker, we sold the business to a publicly held company.
+Our small business owner journey had been fun and challenging!
 After helping other business owners in my industry, I had a desire to move back home to Upstate SC and on to my next phase in life; business coaching and brokering.

 Call us at 1-888-504-0777,